tatetian/asterinas.github.io/_posts/2025-05-26-kernel-memory-safety-delivered.markdown

 > Kernel memory safety has been delivered — with no compromises.

-We proved that a kernel with rich functionality, Linux compatibility, and competitive performance can be built entirely in safe Rust, atop a small and sound OS framework.
-We named this framework **OSTD**.
+We proved that an OS kernel with rich functionality, Linux compatibility, and competitive performance can be built entirely in safe Rust, atop a small and sound OS framework.
+We built such a framework, which is called **OSTD**.

 We reported the design and implementation of Asterinas and OSTD in a research paper, which has been accepted to [USENIX ATC 2025](https://www.usenix.org/conference/atc25/technical-sessions).
 You can find the preprint [here]().